-Drones are the next technology to provide the agriculture industry innovative solutions.
+Drones are the next technology to provide innovative solutions to the agriculture industry.

-Smartphones were once thought of as a luxury, but as the technology evolved, prices fell and now almost everyone carries a smartphone.
-When tractors were first constructed, they were also considered luxury yet every farmer has at least one tractor in their fields these days.
-In the following years, drones—unmanned air vehicles—will be the next technology in line to provide the agriculture industry with innovative solutions.
+Smartphones were once thought of as a luxury, but as the technology evolved, prices fell, and now almost everyone carries a smartphone.
+When tractors were first constructed, they were also considered luxuries, yet every farmer has at least one tractor in their fields these days.
+Drones – unmanned air vehicles – are the next innovative tech solution in line for the agriculture industry.

-Farmers may still use a shovel on a daily basis but their lives changed forever when the first tractor was constructed, and drones are the next evolution of technology.
+Farmers may still use shovels on a daily basis, but their lives changed forever when the first tractor was constructed, and drones are the next big evolution of farming technology.
 Drones can assist agriculture with a few different types of detailed field views.
-Seeing a plant from the air in real-time can reveal irrigation problems, soil levels and fungal infestations that wouldn't be obvious at human eye level.
-There are a few different cameras that can be used with drones and these cameras provide multispectral images, capturing footage from the infrared and visual spectrum combined.
-The combined view highlights differences between healthy and unhealthy plants in a way that can’t be seen by the naked eye.
+Seeing a plant from the air in real time can reveal irrigation problems, soil levels and fungal infestations that wouldn't be obvious at human eye level.
+There are a few different cameras that can be used with drones to provide multispectral images, capturing footage from the infrared and visual spectrum combined.
+The combined view highlights differences between healthy and unhealthy plants that the naked eye can't see.
 Drones can survey a field every day of the year to create a series of images that reveal sudden changes, trouble spots or opportunities for better crop management.

 Using a drone that can carry multiple cameras, farmers are able to get a detailed view of the field in multiple channels in a short time.
-Currently, the best camera option for analysing crop health is called the NDVI camera.
-NDVI (Normalised Difference Vegetation Index) is a metric that indicates the health of crops.
-NDVI cameras capture data in near infrared and provide farmers with an accurate measurement for analysing crop health.
-Simply explained, chlorophyll is the energy-making part of a plant, and when near infrared hits the leaves of crops, some of the infrared is reflected back into the atmosphere because of the chlorophyll.
+Currently, the best camera option for analyzing crop health is the NDVI camera.
+NDVI (normalized difference vegetation index) is a metric for the health of crops.
+NDVI cameras capture data in near-infrared and provide farmers an accurate measurement for crop health.
+Simply explained, chlorophyll is the energy-making part of a plant, and when near-infrared light hits the leaves of crops, some of the infrared is reflected back into the atmosphere because of the chlorophyll.
 If the plant is unhealthy, the amount of chlorophyll produced decreases, and less infrared is reflected.
-Drones equipped with NDVI cameras capture the reflected infrared with a precise imagery that allows farmers to pinpoint areas of stress that require further investigation on foot.
-By constantly monitoring crops, farmers are able to lower their nitrogen, pesticides and water usage, which gives them the opportunity to spend less and improve yields.
+Drones equipped with NDVI cameras capture the reflected infrared with precise imagery that allows farmers to pinpoint areas of stress that require further investigation on foot.
+By constantly monitoring crops, farmers can lower their nitrogen, pesticides and water usage, allowing them to spend less and improve their crop yields.

 Diseases can spread very quickly in a field, and farmers must monitor large fields constantly.
-By taking to the skies, farmers will be able to spend less time and money as well as increase the opportunity for more yields.
-With the improvements in precision and accuracy of GPS technology over the years, soon drones will be able to operate more precisely and safely within centimetres, compared to meters.
-Considering that by 2050 there will be 10 billion people on the planet, feeding the whole world will be a critical challenge for the next generations.
-Precision agriculture will provide real value to farmers on a daily basis by maximising yield capacity, with planning and strategy-based real-time field analyses, farmers of the future will have a better tool to fight diseases and to manage their fields.
+By taking to the skies, farmers will be able to spend less time and money as well as increase yield opportunities.
+With the improvements in precision and accuracy of GPS technology over the years, soon drones will be able to operate more precisely and safely within centimeters rather than meters.